acend/infrastructure/README.md

 The [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) is used with a Hetzner LoadBalancer (automaticly deployed with a Kubernetes service of type `LoadBalancer`and the Hetzner Cloud Controller Manager).

 The NGINX Ingress Controller is scaled to 2 replicas and spread on the worker nodes.
+Proxy Protocol is enabled, `load-balancer.hetzner.cloud/uses-proxyprotocol: true` Annotation on the Service and `use-proxy-protocol: true` in the controller ConfigMap.
+This allows for real Client-IP's.

 ### Hetzner CSI

 To provision storage we use [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver).

+The StorageClass `hcloud-volumes` is set as default StorageClass

 ### Sealed Secrets

 To keep Secrets safe in our Git Repository we use [sealed secrets](https://sealed-secrets.netlify.app/)

-The StorageClass `hcloud-volumes` is set as default StorageClass

 ### Rancher System Upgrade Controller